aakashchughsrijan/terraform-modules/README.md

 ### Prerequisites

-There is only one Prerequisite for this to run on your local you just need to update terraform.tfvars file in you development env. directoy(dev, prod) dev in this case.
+There is only one Prerequisite for this to run on your local you just need to update terraform.tfvars file in you development env. directory(dev, prod) dev in this case.

 ```
 cd dev